 All of the above emerging technologies supply better data to insurance providers.
 AI and ML algorithms help translate it into targeted actions.

 The most high-value use cases of AI in insurance include:

 - Risk prediction.
 ML and DL-based systems can perform complex multivariate analysis of various risk factors to provide agents with high-level and granular insights for decision-making.
 You can perform both historical analysis and future outcome-based modeling to decipher how various factors will affect tracked risks.
 Then you can adjust your premiums and customer offerings accordingly.

 - Underwriting.
 By developing individual buyer profiles based on collected internal and external data, insurers can make instant underwriting decisions and adjust pricing.
 Automated underwriting can also help build personalized quotes and policy coverage for buyers to improve conversion rates.

 - Claims management.
 Intelligent automation can streamline claims routing and validation by automatically filling in data and verifying its accuracy.
 Natural language processing (NLP) and optical character recognition (OCR) can also help process unstructured data inputs from clients to increase review speed and accuracy.
 At the same time, algorithms can provide more accurate loss estimates (using device-supplied data) to ensure fair claims settlement.

-AI technologies have a strong potential to transform the insurance sector.
+AI technologies, including generative AI, have a strong potential to transform the insurance sector.
 So it’s hardly surprising that 74% of insurance leaders plan to increase spending on AI projects this year according to Deloitte.
 But almost an equal amount (72%) also plan to invest more in cloud computing and storage, while 69% are ramping up their data acquisition and processing capability.